alex-desaram/alex-desaram.github.io/a-book-from-the-sky.md

 The other is an output.

-![close up of the invented characters](/assets/images/abookfromtheskytext.png) *4,000 characters—none of them real, all of them intentional.*
+![close up of the invented characters](/assets/images/abookfromtheskytext.png) *4,000 characters— none of them real, all of them intentional.*

 ---